YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 TMPSTOREMAX, Maximum space for temporary values exceeded

-Compile Time Error: YottaDB/GT.M uses 1024 temporary registers to hold intermediate results of expression evaluation.
+Compile Time Error: YottaDB uses 1024 temporary registers to hold intermediate results of expression evaluation.
 Because of the line-oriented nature of the M language, these temporary registers get reused for each line.
 This error indicates that there is a single calculation on a line that requires more than 1024 temporary registers.

 Action: Look for excessive function nesting on a very long line of code.
 Reduce the amount of nesting by assigning intermediate results to a variable.
 Alternatively, if compiling the routine with the -DYNAMIC_LITERALS qualifier, try compiling with -NODYNAMIC_LITERALS.